simbnrs/simbnrs.github.io/content/authors/admin/_index.md

 ## About Me

 Hi there!
-I'm a data scientist at Kayrros, where I apply machine learning and statistics to solve problems related to climate change and the enery transition.
+I'm a data scientist at Kayrros, where I apply machine learning and statistics to solve problems related to climate change and the energy transition.
 My public work mainly consists in academic paper co-authorship.
 If you feel like you want to collaborate on some topic or have a nice chat on science stuff, please don't hesitate to reach out!